Houston Medical License Defense Attorney

 At Hendershot, Cannon & Hisey, we represent professionals who are facing allegations and disciplinary actions against their Texas professional licenses.
-We provide aggressive, thorough representation in all licensure needs, from seeking licensure to disciplinary actions and administrative law judge disciplinary trials.
-We also represent hospitals and other health care organizations in licensure matters.
+We provide aggressive, thorough representation in all cases involving licensure needs, from seeking licensure to disciplinary actions and administrative law judge disciplinary trials.
+We also represent hospitals and other health care organizations in licensing matters.

-We are the firm health care professionals turn to for aggressive, effective license defense when called before a Texas licensing board for a disciplinary hearing.
+We are the firm that experienced medical professionals turn to for aggressive, effective license defense when called before a Texas licensing board for a disciplinary hearing.
 With more than 25 years of experience, we know how to provide the defense to a disciplinary action against you and prepare the strongest case possible, whether before the Texas Medical Board, the Texas State Board of Dental Examiners, the Texas Board of Nursing, or a hospital peer review.

-We have a successful record helping licensed professionals defend their careers against all types of disciplinary actions when they are accused of:
+We have a successful record helping licensed professionals defend their careers against all types of disciplinary actions and criminal charges when they are accused of:

 In any licensure matter, we focus on early, thorough preparation.
 We understand that licensure matters call for an aggressive defense, but not the same kind of defense used in litigation.
-We offer a more nuanced approach based on our years of experience with the Texas Medical Board and other licensing boards in the state.
+Our license defense lawyers offer a more nuanced approach based on our years of experience with the Texas Medical Board and other licensing boards in the state.

 Any matter involving a TMB complaint, no matter how innocuous it may seem at first, needs to be treated with the utmost care.
 Even a minor matter can quickly escalate into a career-altering ordeal if not handled properly.

 Accordingly, doctors and physician's assistants who have received an initial complaint letter from the TMB should retain seasoned legal counsel immediately.
 We are well versed in TMB complaint cases and have successfully defended our clients' reputations and ability to continue to engage in the medical profession.